-Subject Code Description Suggested Subject Area for Credit Core Subject Area (for proper cert) 141020 Business Administration Strategic Management Students will plan, actualize, and run a small business.
-They will define their business's mission; develop the business's vision, goals, and objectives; and create a business plan.
+Subject Code Description Suggested Subject Area for Credit Core Subject Area (for proper cert) 141020 Business Administration Strategic Management CTA, BUS Students will plan, actualize, and run a small business.
+They will define their business's mission; develop the business's vision, goals, and ob- jectives; and create a business plan.
 Students will also develop a budget and recruit, interview, select, hire, and manage employees.
 They will examine legal and ethical issues associated with management as well as management functions, levels, and types.
 Project management technology, tools, and processes will also be emphasized.
-141025 Management Principles Students will apply management and motivation theories to plan, organize, and direct staff toward goal achievement.
-They will learn to manage a workforce, lead change, and build relationships with employees and customers.
-Students will use technology to analyze the internal and external business environment, determine trends impacting business, and examine risks threatening organizational success.
+141025 Management Principles CTA, BUS Students will apply management and motivation theories to plan, or- ganize, and direct staff toward goal achievement.
+They will learn to manage a workforce, lead change, and build relationships with employ- ees and customers.
+Students will use technology to analyze the internal and external business environment, determine trends impacting business ness, and examine risks threatening organizational success.
 Ethical challenges, project management, and strategic planning will also be addressed.
-141030 Strategic Entrepreneurship Students will use innovation skills to generate ideas for new products and services, evaluate the feasibility of ideas, and develop a strategy for commercialization.
+141020 CTA DUC 141030 Strategic Entrepreneurship Students will use innevation skills to generate ideas for new products CTA, BUS Students will use innovation skills to generate ideas for new products and services, evaluate the feasibility of ideas, and develop a strategy for commercialization.
 They will use technology to select target markets, profile target customers, define the venture's mission, and create business plans.
 Students will take initial steps to establish a business; Students will calculate and forecast costs, break-even, and sales.
-Establishing brand, setting prices, promoting products, and managing customer relationships will be emphasized.
-141035 International Business Students will evaluate global business strategies and market-entry methods for conducting business internationally.
-They will use technology to determine the impact of government, economics, geography, history, ethics, and digital communication tools on global trade.
-Management of sourcing and procurement, quality, distribution and supply chain in a global environment will be emphasized.
+Estab- lishing brand, setting prices, promoting products, and managing cus- tomer relationships will be emphasized.
+141035 International Business CTA, BUS 171033 Students will evaluate global business strategies and market entry C171, 503 methods for conducting business internationally.
+They will use technol- ory to determine the impact of government, economics, geography history othics and digital communication tools on global trade.
+Man- agement of sourcing and procurement, quality, distribution and supply chain in a global environment will be emphasized.
 Students will identify financing options for international operations.
-They will also analyze the competitiveness of U.S. companies in the international market-place.
-142000 Fundamentals of Business and Administrative Services This is the first course specific to the Business and Administrative Services career field.
+They will also analyze the competitiveness of U.S. companies in the international market- place.
+142000 Fundamentals of Business and Administrative Services CTA, BUS 172000 This is the first course specific to the Business and Administrative Ser- 3171, 500 vices career field.
 It introduces students to the specializations offered in Business and Administrative Services.
-Students will obtain fundamental knowledge and skills in general management, human resources management, operations management, business informatics and office management.
-They will acquire knowledge of business operations,
+Students will obtain funda- mental knowledge and skills in general management, human resources management, operations management, business informatics and of- fice management.
+They will acquire knowledge of business operations, Inde management.
+They will acquire knowledge of basiless operations,